 WHAT’S COMING UP?

 ELECTION FORUM TUESDAY 14 JUNE 6-8pm at the Townsville Yacht Club, 1 Plume Street (off Palmer St).
-To help with seating arrangements, you can RSVP here.
 Please tell your friends, family, work colleagues.
 All candidates need to know just how many people do care about the Reef, about climate change, about pollution and polluters, about the loss of wildlife and ecosystems.
 Be there – if you can!

 MUNDY CREEK LANDCARE SATURDAY JULY 2nd 4-6pm.
 If the longest election campaign in over 60 years has left you jaded or frustrated, why not revive your spirits with some positive, practical and physical action in congenial company?
-Read more here.
+Read more here [Link expired]

 MAGNETIC ISLAND TRIP SUNDAY JULY 24th.
 Our plans are still fluid, but following information from a local resident our intention is to visit an area behind Horseshoe Bay where large numbers of butterflies (chiefly Blue Tigers, Tirumala hamata) gather to over-winter.
 We can follow this with a walk alongside the Horseshoe Bay lagoon and across its boardwalk to see what waterbirds are hanging out there in the dry.
 Or the more energetic may like to do the walk over the hill to Balding Bay.
 More details next month but this will be a full day trip, taking the 8.45am ferry (to be confirmed), returning during the afternoon.